Dickerman Park: Redevelopment

-Task force which grew out of the St. Paul Friends of the Parks and Trails.
+Task force, which grew out of the St. Paul Friends of the Parks and Trails, was created.
 The charette split into three groups which produced four designs for the project.
 The use of the space as a playground gained little support with only one group including play areas for the around 600 students who attend one of the several charter schools or are involved in the YMCA.
 Most plans focused on unifying the fragmented park with either turf or native planting underneath the 100-year-old oak trees.
 One of the challenges of having play areas for children is the necessary division from busy University Avenue.

 In 2005 Kent Dickerman, the last Dickerman descendant still living in Saint Paul, found out about the park donated by his grandfather and great-uncle.
 He contacted his relatives and helped raise $45,000 for analysis and preliminary design to revitalize the park.